-You may have noticed other websites claiming to be “No.1 for rugged phones” or the like based on what some un-named person at an un-named “supply warehouse” supposedly told them.
-They are misleading you under the Fair Trading Act 1986 and a company that misleads you might not be trustworthy in other ways either.
 The Outdoor Phone Store, as NZ’s largest rugged phone retailer is monitored daily by the giant global web analytics company Alexa, owned by Amazon.
 It is an official “audit” that allows major corporates to monitor their online advertising reach.
 We have more than 100 domain names worldwide which all point to either the InvestigateDaily site here, or our RuggedPhones.com.au site in Australia.

 The regular Alexa audits, based on Google search data, confirm time and again that our global site, the Outdoor Phone Store in NZ, is officially the #1 choice for Aussies or kiwis searching for rugged phones online.